As state loosens COVID-19 restrictions, Nelson County sees losses in lodging, meals tax revenue

 When the coronavirus hit, the phones at the Orchard House B&B stopped ringing.

 “Its been [a] very tumultuous and stressful couple of months.
-The phone stopped ringing and only rang for people making cancellations,” Deb Verplank, co-owner of the bed and breakfast, said.
+The phone stopped ringing and only rang for people making cancellations,” Deb Verplank, co-owner of Orchard House B&B said.

-Orchard House B&B, located off of Thomas Nelson Highway in Lovingston, was on track to have its best year since opening four years ago.
+The bed-and-breakfast, located off of Thomas Nelson Highway in Lovingston, was on track to have its best year since it opened four years ago.

-Businesses across the commonwealth either are reopening or expanding operations under Phase Two guidelines.
+Businesses across the commonwealth are either reopening or expanding operations as most of Virginia — with the exception of Northern Virginia and the city of Richmond — entered Phase 2 of reopening last week.

-But the COVID-19 pandemic already has taken its toll on many businesses and has severely cut into tax revenues in Nelson County.
+But as the situation begins to look up, the COVID-19 pandemic already has taken its toll on many and has severely cut into tax revenues in Nelson County.

 According to Maureen Kelley, director of economic development and tourism, revenue from lodging and meals tax in the months of March and April brought in only fractions compared to the tax revenue from the same time in 2019.

-The county had estimated losses for lodging revenues to be close to 100% through the end of the fiscal year, June 30, and losses in meals tax revenue to be between 7% to 10%, Kelley said.
+The county had estimated losses for lodging revenues to be close to 100% through the end of the fiscal year, June 30, and meals to be between 7% to 10%, Kelley said.

 “Sadly, the numbers are extremely low.
 As the County did properly budget for these shortfalls, the focus should be and is on the impacted businesses and getting them back into business as safely as possible,” Kelley said in an email.